Georgia Car Insurance Quote Comparison:

 Instead, the officer will run a check in the GEICS database to see your insurance status.
 This check is also run when you register or renew your auto registration.
 If you do not have insurance, you cannot register your car in Georgia.

-This doesn’t mean you needn’t carry your insurance cards with you or keep them in your vehicle.
+This doesn’t mean you don’t have to carry your insurance cards with you or keep them in your vehicle.
 They’ll be necessary if you ever get in an accident, so you can exchange information with the other driver(s).